miklevin/MikeLev.in/_posts/2024-09-08-Future-proofing.md

 you want to do second-pass refinements.
 English isn't reliable enough to build automated systems around, and Python has become the lingua franca of tech.

+## Bridging Human and AI Communication

+The LPvg stack becomes even more powerful when we consider how to effectively communicate with AI systems.
+The key to future-proofing your skills isn't just about using AI tools - it's about establishing reliable communication protocols between humans and machines.

+### The Power of Intermediary Syntax

+While LLMs excel at natural language, automation requires more structured communication.
+The future-proof approach is to:

+1. Use simple, well-defined JSON structures as an intermediary language
+2. Implement validation functions that both humans and AIs can understand
+3. Create clear input/output contracts that survive API changes

+This approach allows domain experts to effectively "download" their expertise into AI systems without expensive training or fine-tuning - similar to Neo learning Kung Fu in The Matrix, but real and practical.

+### Local AI Integration

+The LPvg stack naturally supports running small, efficient AI models locally:

+- Linux provides the operating system foundation
+- Python offers excellent AI/ML libraries
+- vim enables quick editing of prompt templates
+- git tracks changes in AI behavior

+This combination lets you build reliable AI-integrated systems that run on basic hardware, avoiding vendor lock-in while maintaining control over your tools and data.

+### Practical Automation Patterns

+When building AI-integrated systems, focus on:

+1. Reducing code surface area for easier AI comprehension
+2. Using asynchronous communication channels (like email queues)
+3. Building self-documenting systems that both humans and AIs can learn from
+4. Maintaining simple, consistent interfaces for long-term stability

+The goal isn't to chase the latest AI trends, but to build sustainable systems that gracefully incorporate AI capabilities while remaining maintainable and understandable.

 ## The Hamster Wheel of Faddish Tech

 Tech fads reset every 5 to 10 years.
 If you're on that hamster wheel, such as